-2011 Ames Laboratory Site Environmental Report Feedback Form
+2012 Ames Laboratory Site Environmental Report Feedback Form

-This feedback form is provided to solicit public input on the development and improvement of future SER's.
+This feedback form is provided to solicit public input on the development and improvement of future Site Environmental Reports.
 Public input is encouraged and appreciated.
 Remove and copy as needed.
 Attach additional pages as needed or send comments to kayser@ameslab.gov.

-Return to: Ames Laboratory

-Environment, Safety, Health & Assurance G40 TASF, Iowa State University Ames, IA 50011-3400 ATTN: Dan Kayser 1.
+Return to: Ames Laboratory Environment, Safety, Health & Assurance G40 TASF, Iowa State University Ames, IA 50011-3400 ATTN: Dan Kayser 1.
 What prompted your interest in environmental activities at Ames Laboratory?
-2. In what ways can this report document and/or format be improved?
-3. Do you have any questions on specific items or issues in this report?
-4. Do you have any other comments?
+2. In wh at ways can this report document and/or format be improved?
+3. Do yo ou have any questions on specific items or issues in this report?
+4. Do yo ou have any other comments?